link-zju/ORL-Auditor/README.md

 ### Phase 1: Preparation

-Table II of the paper illustrates the detailed process and random seed settings. **Please note that you need to configure the dependencies with a dockerfile before starting the experiments.**
+Please note that we need to configure the dependencies with the Dockerfile before starting the experiments.

 ```/bin/bash
 cd $PROJECT_SAVE_PATH